ObiKeahloa/miband_fw-info/README.md

  Currently works on Mi Band's 3 to 6.

- Script will (should) execute on all Linux systems/bash systems, tested on Mac Os Ventura.
+ Script will (should) execute on all Linux systems/bash systems, tested on Mac OS.

  # Plans/TODO